robwierzbowski/stylelint-config-robw/README.md

 - Consistency (e.g., rule and declaration order)
 - Modernity (e.g., modern standards like `scale` are preferred over deprecated CSS like `zoom`)
-- Efficiency (e.g., no redundant or no-op rules or declarations)
+- Efficiency (e.g., no redundant rules or declarations)
 - Performance (e.g.,prevent redraws when possible)

 It prefers codebases that use native CSS features.
 It does not check Sass or Less, but does allow and expect a small number of useful PostCSS features that don't have widely supported native equivalents (auoprefixing, mixins, and nesting).